-Not to mention that the Japanese are some of the most friendly people you will ever meet and the food is absolutely mouth-watering.
+Not to mention that the Japanese are some of the most friendly people you will ever meet and the local food is absolutely mouth-watering.

 If you’re looking for a guide with some great things to do in Tokyo then look no further.
 Some of the suggested below you won’t find in the usual travel guide!

-1. Take a helicopter ride over the city
+1. Take a Helicopter Ride Over the City

 Suggested by Pre Traveller

 After checking in and enjoying watching the sunset with our welcome drink, we shortly went to receive a safety briefing before boarding our flight.

 Our flight departed from Urayasu Heliport, which is located beside the Disney Tokyo Resort area on the eastern side of Tokyo.

-2. Learn traditional Japanese dance
+2. Learn Traditional Japanese Dance

 Suggested by Dance Dispatches

 But if you want to slow down and inspect Japanese culture during your trip to the capital, you should spend an afternoon learning Nihon Buyo– a traditional Japanese dance – with Grandma Shizuko.

 Trust me, you’ll be thankful you don’t have to worry about losing a sandal when you’re already using all of your concentration not to accidentally trod upon the hem of your kimono.

 At the beginning of class, Grandma Shizuko and her students will demonstrate the entire choreography.
 Then, you get up and join in, slowly following the movement.

 Dance class is held in a studio by Minowa station, and it’s easy to travel from the busy central parts of the city to this residential area with Tokyo’s well-connected public transportation system.

-3. Take a food tour
+3. Take a Food Tour

 Suggested by Carolin from Breathing Travel